 - About 1 in 4 (26%) have less than $1,000 in unpaid medical bills that they have difficulty paying

 About 60% of people who have difficulty covering unpaid medical bills say they’ve been contacted by a collection agency within the past year.
 A separate survey, conducted in 2015 by NPR, Robert Wood Johnson Foundation, and the Harvard T.H.
 Chan School of Public Health, found that 7% of respondents had declared bankruptcy within the previous two years as a result of their difficulty paying medical bills.
 Twenty percent (20%) took out a loan to cover medical bills that they’d have difficulty paying back, while 23% racked up additional credit card debt.

-A poll conducted by the Kaiser Family Foundation in 2017 found that 45% of Americans would struggle to pay an unexpected medical bill of $500 or more.
-Nineteen percent (19%) of those said they wouldn’t be able to pay an unexpected $500 medical bill at all, while 20% said they’d put it on a credit card that they’d be able to pay back over time.
+A recent survey by Bankrate in 2019 found that 6 in 10 Americans would struggle to pay an emergency expense of $1,000.
+In other studies, nineteen percent (19%) of those said they wouldn’t be able to pay an unexpected $500 medical bill at all, while 20% said they’d put it on a credit card that they’d be able to pay back over time.